Dear Prospective Residents and Fellows,

 3 elective ICU rotations as a CCM fellow

 The academic year begins with three weeks of daily didactics in core critical care topics.
 Learning then transitions to a weekly multidisciplinary lecture series to provide fellows with a solid foundation of critical care knowledge.
 Additionally, multidisciplinary critical care M&M occurs once per month, bringing together critical care providers from all disciplines.
-During monthly afternoon conferences, fellows present critical care topics and relevant journal articles to the anesthesiology critical care faculty, fellows and OSP residents.
-Fellows also participate in multiple half-day critical care simulation sessions in our state-of-the-art simulation center.
+During monthly afternoon conferences, fellows present critical care topics and relevant journal articles to the anesthesiology critical care faculty, fellows, and OSP residents.

 Point of care ultrasound experience